gusmaogabriels/optinpy/README.md

       - As 1/*c* → 0, *B*(x) → inf

       As standard, *B*(x) = -∑(1/g<sub>i</sub>(x)) for i = 1, 2, 3, ... *p*, where g<sub>i</sub> is the i<sup>th</sup> constraint.

+    One must beware that the unconstrained method along with the line-search algorithm to be used with the barrier method must be carefully chosen in order not to overshoot to the infeasible region.
+This will probably happen for the gradient algorithm in case the calculated or estimated gradients are not normalized within each iteration.

   - ##### Log-barrier (`method='log-barrier'`)
     Following the general shape of barrier algorithms, the log-barrier algorithm must as well start from an initialy feasible point.
 The only difference is in the shape of *B*.